 $825 five-year regional transportation plan announced in January 2014.

-A separate project on US 90 is converting the US 90 access roads to one-way and building a turnaround
+project on US 90 converted the US 90 access roads to

-from WB to EB US 90 at Loop 1604, which should remove an appreciable
+from westbound to eastbound US 90 at Loop 1604, which should remove an

 amount of traffic from the intersections at Loop 1604.

 project will help Staggering ongoing growth in this area of